-- 138. Kīhei High School satisfies the standards applicable to establishing the boundaries of the State Land Use Urban District set forth in section 15-15-18, HAR, in the following respects: - a.
-The Petition Area is directly adjacent to Pi'ilani Highway, the eastern boundary of lands classified in the Urban District comprising the Kīhei community.
+109. Kihei High School satisfies the standards applicable to establishing the boundaries of the State Land Use Urban District set forth in section 15-15-18, HAR, in the following respects:

+a.
+The Petition Area is directly adjacent to Pi'ilani Highway, the eastern boundary of lands classified in the Urban District comprising the Kihei community.
+6/25/13 10692.1 867207 Findings v4 b.
+The location of Kihei High School is an appropriate location for the new school facility and is in accord with widely accepted planning principles of placing new urban uses contiguous to existing urban uses.

 These lands are either being used or are planned for residential and other urban development, and are characterized by "city-like" concentrations of people, structures, streets, urban level services and other related land uses.

-- b.
-The location of Kīhei High School is an appropriate location for the new school facility and is in accord with widely accepted planning principles of placing new urban uses contiguous to existing urban uses. - c.
-Kīhei High School is located adjacent to Kīhei and in close proximity to Wailea, South Maui's primary centers of trading and employment. - d.
-Basic services such as commercial centers, parks, wastewater systems, drainage, potable water, transportation systems, public utilities, and police and fire protection are either already available to the Petition Area or can readily be provided to the Petition Area. - e.
-Reclassification of Kīhei High School is reasonably necessary for urban growth. - f.
+c.
+Kihei High School is located adjacent to Kihei and in close proximity to Wailea, South Maui's primary centers of trading and employment.

+d.
+Basic services such as commercial centers, parks, wastewater systems, drainage, potable water, transportation systems, public utilities, and police and fire protection are either already available to the Petition Area or can readily be provided to the Petition Area.

+e.
+Reclassification of Kihei High School is reasonably necessary for urban growth.

+f.
 The Petition Area has satisfactory topography and drainage, and is free from danger of flood, tsunami, unstable soil conditions and other adverse environmental effects.
 The Petition Area does not include land with a general slope of 20% or more.
-Design and construction controls to be imposed on portions of Kīhei High School will be adequate to protect the public health, welfare, and safety and the public's interests in the aesthetic quality of the landscape. - g.
+Design and construction controls to be imposed on portions of Kihei High School will be adequate to protect the public health, welfare, and safety and the public's interests in the aesthetic quality of the landscape.

+g.
 The Petition Area is in an appropriate location for new urban concentrations.
-A major portion of the Petition Area is designated for Public/Quasi-Public Facilities in the Kīhei-Mākena Community Plan Land Use Map, and the entire Petition Area is also within the Proposed Urban Growth Boundary of the Maui Island Plan, and within the proposed Kīhei-Mākena Planned Growth Area as shown in the Planning Department's Directed Growth Map S-1 in Chapter 8 of the Maui General Plan 2030 Maui Island Plan.
+A major portion of the Petition Area is designated for Public/Quasi-Public Facilities in the Kihei-Makena Community Plan Land Use Map, and the entire Petition Area is also within the Proposed Urban Growth Boundary of the Maui Island Plan, and within the proposed Kihei-Makena Planned Growth Area as shown in the Planning Department's Directed

+Growth Map S-1 in Chapter 8 of the Maui General Plan 2030 Maui Island Plan.
+(Pet.
+Ex.
+Nos.
+9,

+28, and 29).

-CONFORMANCE WITH THE GOALS, OBJECTIVES, AND POLICIES OF THE HAWAI'I STATE PLAN; RELATIONSHIP WITH APPLICABLE PRIORITY GUIDELINES AND FUNCTIONAL PLANS
+CONFORMANCE WITH THE GOALS, OBJECTIVES.
+AND POLICIES OF THE HAWAI'I STATE PLAN: RELATIONSHIP WITH APPLICABLE PRIORITY GUIDELINES AND FUNCTIONAL PLANS applicable goals, objectives, policies and guidelines of the Hawai'i State Plan (Pet.
+Ex.
+No. 28):